This quick guide will equip you with everything you need to know to get the most out of MyArchitectAI.

 Once your input image is ready, upload it in the app, and let’s start creating.

-MyArchitectAI has 2 rendering engines: accurate, and style transfer.
+MyArchitectAI has 3 rendering engines: Render, Style transfer, and Enhance.

-This engine lets you create different style variations based on your reference image and/or scene description.
+This engine is best suited for the early ideation stage of the project, and lets you create different style variations based on your reference image or style preset.

 To control how much the reference image influences the generated design, use the "Style strength" slider.
 The higher the value, the more your render will look more like the reference image.
 Geometry will still be unchanged.

-If you're not familiar with this concept, prompting is a method of communicating with AI applications by providing specific instructions on what you want (and don’t want) to see in the output using text descriptions.
+If you're not familiar with this concept, prompting is a method of communicating with AI applications by providing specific instructions on what you want to see in the output using text descriptions.

 First of all, MyArchitectAI is not a chat app (like ChatGPT for example), so instead of giving it instructions (create, make, render), just describe what you want your render to look like.